que-son-y-como-usar-controlers-aspnet

 app.Run();

 ASP.NET automatically detects controllers.
-We do not need to add them manually; we just need to create them.
+We don’t need to add them manually, we just need to create them.

-For autodetection to work, we must create controllers based on a series of rules:
+For auto-detection to work, we must create controllers based on a set of rules:

 • As mentioned, classes must inherit from ControllerBase (or Controller).

-• The name of the controller must end with the suffix Controller (for example, ProductsController).
+• The controller name must end with the suffix Controller (for example, ProductsController).

 [ApiController]